A convolution method for numerical solution of backward stochastic differential equations: Conclusion

 In this paper we presented a new spatial discretization method for the numerical solution of backward stochastic differential equations (BSDEs).
 This new method expresses conditional expectations appearing in explicit Euler time discretizations of the BSDE as convolutions.
 The convolution theorem of Fourier analysis is then applied in order to derive a recursive, backward in time, method for computing the numerical solution of the BSDE in terms of inverse Fourier transforms of previous time step solutions.
 After discretizing the state and Fourier space these expressions can be implemented using the fast Fourier transform (FFT) algorithm.
 Since the FFT algorithm is more suitable for periodic functions we introduced a transform in order to treat BSDEs with non-periodic terminal conditions.
 A (local) error analysis is provided which indicates that the use of the FFT performs an extrapolation that induces a non-negligible error term meaning that transform does not completely solve the problem of non-periodicity.
 We extend the convolution method to consider forward-backward stochastic differential equation (FBSDEs) and reflected FBSDEs which are an important extensions for financial applications.

 Numerical experiments, in the context of option pricing problems, show that the convolution method is accurate and handles non-linearity and non-smoothness in the BSDE coefficients.
 The addition of a technique to suppress the extrapolation error is an interesting improvement to the method and shall be presented in a future paper (see \cite{poly:PhD}).
+Application of the convolution method to other examples; such as pricing call-spread options under different borrowing and lending rates as in \cite{MR2265667}, \cite{MR3287774}, \cite{RuijOosl:2013}; can provide further opportunities to study the effectiveness of the method.
 Efficient implementations for multidimensional problems is an important area of future research.